 When you think about signs that show whether you are healthy or not, your tongue is probably not the first thing that comes to mind!
 But there are several warning signs your tongue could be sending about your oral health and your health in general.
-Dr. Olivia Hart, a biological dentist in Richmond, VA, can help you decode the signs and symptoms of various tongue diseases & disorders, treat your tongue concern, and educate you on what your tongue says about your dental problems and health overall.
+Dr. Olivia Hart, a biological dentist in Glen Allen, VA, can help you decode the signs and symptoms of various tongue diseases & disorders, treat your tongue concern, and educate you on what your tongue says about your dental problems and health overall.

 A variety of issues can cause your tongue to be sore, so it can be hard to determine the right sore tongue cure at home without a diagnosis.
 For example, pain in one area of your tongue may be due to canker sores, injury, or infection, whereas an overall sensation of pain or burning could be due to oral cancer, hormonal changes, or irritants.
 If you are suffering from an ongoing sore mouth or tongue, Dr. Hart can examine your entire mouth to determine the underlying cause and recommend the best sore mouth and tongue treatment for your specific needs.
 In some cases, a change in diet may be all that is needed to stop your pain, whereas, in others, targeted homeopathic remedies or other treatments may be necessary to help resolve your symptoms.

 Hole in tongue: Could it be tongue cancer?